Skip to content

 Starting the Daemon

-Start the daemon as a detached background process:
+Start the daemon as a detached background process (daemon start always detaches; the legacy --autonomous flag was removed):

 bash

 This forks a child process and continuously polls for ready work.
+The command prints the daemon pid and the background log path.
 Structured runtime events are persisted through the active log storage backend, and the scoped local mirror remains ~/.animus/<repo-scope>/logs/events.jsonl.

 Foreground Mode